 - Signature: Dark Cover (C) - Throw a stealthed orb that explodes into an obscuring sphere of shadow once it reaches its destination.
 Can be charged to increase its maximum distance.

 - Ultimate: From The Shadows (X) - You can teleport to anywhere on the map, but it takes a few seconds to complete.
 Enemies can see a "shade" at your destination and cancel your teleport by killing it.
 After teleporting, you become invincible for a short time.

-Who is she?: Jett is Valorant's Korean representative harnessing the power of wind in her abilities.
-The breezy agent has moves that both allow her to obscure her or her team from foes and let her dart around to either avoid fire or reach areas otherwise untouchable.
+Backstory: Jett is Valorant's Korean representative harnessing the power of wind in her abilities.
+The breezy Agent has moves that both allow her to obscure her or her team from foes and let her dart around to either avoid fire or reach areas otherwise untouchable.
 The hardest part about playing against a character like Jett is going to be pinning her down long enough to net a kill.
 You can learn more about Jett from her announcement.

 - Cloudburst (Q) - Throw a smoke grenade that obscures vision wherever it lands.

 - Updraft (E) - Launch yourself upwards after a brief pause.

 - Signature: Tailwind (C) - Dash a short distance in whatever direction you're moving.

 - Ultimate: Blade Storm (X) - Wield several throwing knives that deal moderate damage and kill on headshots.
 Getting a kill replenishes your daggers and you can choose to throw them one at a time or throw all remaining daggers in a short-ranged burst.